“Forgiveness says you are given another chance to make a new beginning.”

 - Failure of loved ones to live up to these high expectations

 Some of these grudges may be justified given the circumstances, but that does not mean that they are healthy.
-Holding on to these grudges can get in the way of recovery, keeping recovering addicts back from transforming their life and their relationships for the better.
+Holding on to these grudges can get in the way of recovery, keeping recovering addicts back from transforming their lives and their relationships for the better.
 There is danger in holding on, rather than forgiving.
 Holding on to a grudge in recovery can increase the chances of a relapse, sap motivation, lead to a negativity trap (also known as “stinking thinking”) and essentially prevent emotional sobriety in the long run.
 No matter how hard it may be, forgiveness in recovery is always a good idea.
 There are many reasons to forgive on the road to recovery.
 Just some of them are:

 - Recovering from addiction means getting a second chance; recovering addicts should consider offering the same to those around them